docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 The new product will be added to the product list.
 Selecting an item from that list proposes two actions: deletion and baseline creation.

-Baselines are kinds of snapshots of the entire product structure at a given time so you can manage different versions of the same product.

-{% image /assets/images/documentation/dev/en/image40.png "Baseline creation form"%}

 ##Product explorer

 The product structure is displayed as a tree view where each node represents an assembly which is expandable.
 The node itself is clickable in order to display its main properties.